Skip to main content

 Horchata (Horchata)

-A refreshing drink made from ground morro seeds, rice, cinnamon, and sugar.
-It's often served chilled and is a popular beverage throughout the day.
+A drink of ground morro seeds, rice, cinnamon, and sugar, usually served chilled and sipped at any hour of the day.

 otherCold